DFIRnotes/dfirnotes.github.io/_posts/2020-08-04-MAR-sanity-check.md

 The report is at https://us-cert.cisa.gov/ncas/analysis-reports/ar20-216a and I suspect we'll all be studying it for awhile.
 They provide hashes and detailed anlaysi for two kinds of samples (two pair if you will): a pretty straight-forward loader and it's encrypted payload.
 They also share Snort and Yara rules which are the native language of the malware analyst :)

+##
+If you haven't done code-level analysis of Windows software before, well, this is a great time to start and some good samples.
+Though, if you are a beginner please start with [Practical Malware Analysis](https://nostarch.com/malware) or another excellent book like Monnappa's [Learning Malware Analysis](https://www.packtpub.com/networking-and-servers/learning-malware-analysis) to get some essential safety procedures, process, and analysis frameworks.

+## Get the samples
+The MAR includes the SHA256 hashes but not the files.
+You'll need to find or pay someone to give you copies if you don't already have them.

+I checked a few places and ended up getting them from Virus Total Intelligence by punching in the hashes and downloading zip files.

+## Ghidra 9
+Some intro to Ghidra is helpful before you take on real analysis.
+Anuj has some excellent material and videos on his [site](https://malwology.com/2020/04/27/sans-for610-reverse-engineering-malware-now-with-ghidra/).
+If you are used to another toolset Ghidra is a bit different.
+For example, I found the integrated decompiler output refreshing.

 ## Yara rule sanity check
 Here, REMnux 7 (newly released) shows that the Yara rule provided in the MAR detects the payload samples.